arnoo/git-deliver/README.md

 Stage scripts
 =============

+Stage scripts are Bash scripts that can be run at the various stages of a delivery.

+At a specific stage, git-deliver will run everything in `.deliver/scripts/<stage>` that has a name ending in `.sh`.
+Scripts with a name ending in `.remote.sh` will be executed entirely on the remote.

 Stage scripts can read a few environment variables to gather information about the delivery process.

 All stages have access to: